Ready and Roam / Warsaw, Poland

 Rtip: If you are shopping with a non-spender, this area is also where you’ll find Warsaw’s first speakeasy, 6 cocktails.
 Poland actually invented vodka, not Russia, so this place is certainly worth seeking out.
 If you are looking for a place to eat mid-shopping afternoon, seek out Ale wino for a tapas style seasonal menu al fresco - one of the few websites you’ll find in English.

+Want to travel to other places in Poland?
 Take time to discover another well-preserved Polish city.
 Maybe you want to forget the world at a Baltic spa in the northern coastal town of Kolobrzeg, or you want to visit the iconic merchant houses and taste the legally-protected croissant in Poznan?
 I recently spent time in Kraków, which used to be Poland’s capital until the 16th century.
 The city is rich in history and culture, as well as being near to Oswięcim (Auschwitz, the concentration camp), Wadowice (the birthplace of Karol Wojtyła, better known as Pope John Paul II) and the wildly captivating Tatra Mountains.
 You can read all about my time in Krakow, on my website.

+Don’t know what to pack on your trip to Poland?
 If you’re going in the summer, take a light jacket, and sunscreen for sure.
 In winter, bring thermal pants or a pair of leggings to wear under your pants as it can get really cold.
 This book is my latest fav.
 Literally couldn’t put it down.